 The series of experiments will demonstrate the differences between the microgravity conditions on the Station and those on Earth.

-The experiments have already been tested on parabolic flights during 22-second periods of weightlessness.
+The experiments were tested on parabolic flights during 22-second periods of weightlessness.
 However, the Station is the best possible environment to show the long-term stability of objects like soap bubbles.

 On ground, the liquid that makes up the soap bubble’s walls flows in the direction of Earth’s gravity, forming a droplet on its lower side.
 The result is an unstable soap bubble.